TheGuy49/code-samples-for-Crandon-Riordan/Project0/README.md

 * Withdraw money (wouldn't want negative balances)
 * View account balance

-Beyond that we had to user log4j, JUnit testing, SonarCloud for highest code quality, and implement the DAO design pattern.
+Beyond that we had to use log4j, JUnit testing, SonarCloud for highest code quality, and implement the DAO design pattern.
 Beyond the MVP I added multiple user bank accounts, transfering funds between users, and also the ability to view transaction history.